Eoophyla piscatorum

 Eoophyla piscatorum is a moth in the family Crambidae.
 It was described by David John Lawrence Agassiz in 2012.
 It is found in Kenya.

 The wingspan is 18–22 mm.
-The forewings are whitish and the base of the costa is fuscous.
-There is a fuscous subbasal fascia and a dull yellow antemedian fascia mixed with fuscous.
-The hindwings are white with a yellowish discal spot, ringed with fuscous.

 Etymology

 The species name is derived from the Latin word for of the fishermen and refers to the type locality which is a fishing camp run by the Kenya Fly Fishers Club.